gernotstarke/PDFminion/README.md

 ## Usage of Development Tools

-I squeezed the required commands into the file `test-and-create-report.sh` (and into a github action )
+I squeezed the required commands into the files `create-cucumber-report.sh` and `create-detailed-cucumber-report.sh`.

 ### Godog